m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 import time

 t1 = time.time()
-print “ML4T”
+print "ML4T"
 t2 = time.time()

-print “The time taken by print statement is ”, t2 - t1 ,” seconds”
+print "The time taken by print statement is ", t2 - t1 ," seconds"
 ```

 If we run this code, we see the following.